jaybaldwin/vpn-scripts/README.md

-# vpn-whc
+# vpn-scripts

-Command-line scripts for connecting to a preconfigured VPN of World Harvest Church.
+Connecting to a preconfigured VPN.